-- Addition of a new HOV/express lane in both the southbound and northbound directions of I-680 from SR 84 to Alcosta Boulevard; - Installation of electronic tolling equipment and signage; - Widening/reconstruction of pavement in the median to accommodate the HOV/express lanes; - Widening or modification of bridge structures to accommodate freeway widening; and - New and replacement concrete barriers (including the median barrier) and retaining walls.
+- Addition of a new HOV/express lane in both the southbound and northbound directions of I-680 from SR 84 to Alcosta Boulevard; - Installation of electronic tolling equipment and signage; - Widening/reconstruction of pavement in the median to accommodate the HOV/express lanes; - Widening or modification of bridge structures to accommodate freeway widening; and - New and replacement concrete barriers (including the median barrier), retaining walls, and sound walls.

-The Build Alternative is anticipated to be constructed in two phases and represents the longterm vision for buildout of the HOV/express lane facility on I-680 from SR 84 to Alcosta Boulevard.
+The Build Alternative is anticipated to be constructed in two phases and represents the long-term vision for buildout of the HOV/express lane facility on I-680 from SR 84 to Alcosta Boulevard.
 The phases are envisioned as follows: